Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #mathematics.probability-theory, #mathematics.convolution, #statistics.random-variables

-## Verify the normalization of the uniform distribution as defined in the text and calculate its mean and variance.
+## Verify the normalization of the uniform distribution as defined in the text and calculate its mean and variance

 Assuming the uniform distribution over interval $[a, b]$, normalization requires:
 $$